QubesOS/qubes-doc/user/reference/glossary.rst

       A :term:`qube` used for administering Qubes OS, running admin software.
 In the default install, the only admin qube is dom0, running :doc:`qubes-core-admin <core-admin:index>` and :doc:`qrexec </developer/services/qrexec>` daemons.
 Dom0 is the only admin qube by default, but more can be added by leveraging :doc:`admin API </developer/services/admin-api>`.

-      "admin qube" is the preferred term, but it can also be referred to as:

-      - ``AdminVM`` in outdated sources, but also in modern technical context when referring to qube :term:`class`.
-      - ``management VM`` in outdated sources.
+      - Previously known as: ``AdminVM``, ``management VM``.

-      .. note:: Be careful to avoid confusion with these terms.
+      .. note:: Be careful to avoid confusion with the outdated terms.
 "AdminVM" when referring to admin qubes does not necessarily imply ``AdminVM`` qube :term:`class` - qubes of other classes can perform some administrative functions too, see :doc:`admin API </developer/services/admin-api>`.

    app qube
       .. image:: /attachment/doc/appvm-red.svg